 - ➤ Consider providing one or more additional adult career-technical program.
 Such program(s) should be located at facilities in which the maximum number of older youth can take advantage of adult programming.
-Efforts have already begun to explore funding for such programs. - ➤ Continue to provide a thorough accounting and increased recognition of career-technical student completers.
-Such recognition should include such students' inclusion in graduation ceremonies at each facility. - ➤ Increase the number of program advisory committee members from business and industry (non-institutional members) in order to gain the most appropriate and current insight related to program improvement. - ➤ Continue the positive practice of using at least one experienced student on each program's advisory committee membership to provide customer input and leadership roles for deserving students. - ➤ Continue to perform a unit-by-unit review of each program's course of study during program advisory committee meetings. - ➤ Continue the positive practice of integrating employability instruction throughout the curriculum in order to reinforce these critical skills.
+The addition of some apprenticeship opportunities for graduates is a good beginning effort. - ➤ Continue to provide a thorough accounting and recognition of career-technical student completers.
+Such recognition should include such students' inclusion in graduation ceremonies at each facility. - ➤ Increase the number of program advisory committee members from business and industry (non-institutional members) in order to gain the most appropriate and current insight related to program improvement. - ➤ Continue the positive practice of using at least one experienced student on each program's advisory committee membership to provide customer input and leadership roles for deserving students. - ➤ Continue to perform a unit-by-unit review of each program's course of study during program advisory committee meetings.

-- ➤ Continue to implement curriculum content across all career-technical programs designed to prepare students for the Ohio Graduation Tests (OGT).
-Purchase updated supplemental materials, as deemed necessary. - ➤ Invite advisory committee members to give mock interviews and to serve as guest speakers to enhance the importance and relevance of employability competencies.
+- ➤ Continue the positive practice of integrating employability instruction throughout the curriculum in order to reinforce these critical skills. - ➤ Continue to implement curriculum content across all career-technical programs designed to prepare students for the Ohio Graduation Tests (OGT) and for whatever test the Ohio Department of Education puts in place in the future. - Invite advisory committee members to give mock interviews and to serve as guest speakers to enhance the importance and relevance of employability competencies.
 This practice or similar practices have been done in at least some CBI/ Transitions classes. - ➤ Develop a customized multimedia presentation at each ODYS institution showcasing career-technical programs to enhance public awareness.
 This presentation can be used at joint advisory committee meetings, institutional advisory committee meetings, for student recruitment and orientation purposes and at conferences and seminars.
-ODE will work with the school district and the agency to develop this. - ➤ Continue to provide secure Internet access to students using appropriate firewalls. - ➤ Investigate the potential to provide increased distance learning opportunities to all current students and graduates. - ➤ Continue to use the Ohio Nursery and Landscape Association (ONLA) based curriculum in all horticulture programs to fully align the curriculum with nationally recognized standards for the industry and prepare students for the credentialing exams. - ➤ Increase the number of industry-based credentialing tests, such as Microsoft Office Specialist (MOS), Occupational Safety and Health Administration (OSHA) and Ohio Certified Nursery Technician (OCNT), administered.
+ODE has offered, in the past, to assist in such an effort. - ➤ Continue to provide secure Internet access to students using appropriate firewalls.
+In addition, the ability of teachers to show appropriate on-line items within their classes has proved to be good for both the content of instruction and for engagement of students. - ➤ Investigate the potential to provide increased distance learning opportunities to all current students and graduates. - ➤ Continue to use the Ohio Nursery and Landscape Association (ONLA) based curriculum in all horticulture programs to fully align the curriculum with nationally recognized standards for the industry and prepare students for the credentialing exams. - ➤ Increase the number of industry-based credentialing tests administered, such as Microsoft Office Specialist (MOS), Occupational Safety and Health Administration (OSHA) and Ohio Certified Nursery Technician (OCNT)..